GraceInAuburn/GCC-auto-install-apps/README.md

+>#:heavy_exclamation_mark:This is a work in progress:heavy_exclamation_mark:

 # GCC-auto-install-apps

-GCC Chocolatey packages
+Install https://chocolatey.org/ first then you can install the GCC Chocolatey packages

->#:heavy_exclamation_mark:This is a work in progress:heavy_exclamation_mark:

 Powershell Install Command: